Menu

 Support

-Thank you for supporting Plastic Overshoot Day, an initiative by EA – Earth Action, a not-for-profit organization.
+Thank you for supporting Plastic Overshoot Day, an initiative by EA For impact, a not-for-profit organization.
 Your contribution will go towards further development of empowering materials that can be used by all those working towards action and dissemination of recommendations to effectively reduce plastic pollution around the globe.

 By bank transfer: